RadxaYuntian/distro-support-matrix/devices/radxa-zero.md

 ### 2. dd to microSD card
 <details>
-You need to wipe your eMMC's bootloader before you can make sure Radxa Zero will boot off microSD card.
-This only needs to be done once for microSD boot.
-If you have done so already, skip to flashing image.

-To erase bootloader, boot your Radxa Zero into <a href="https://wiki.radxa.com/Zero/dev/maskrom#Enable_maskrom"><code>maskrom mode</code></a>, then execute the following command:
+First, boot your Radxa Zero into <a href="https://wiki.radxa.com/Zero/dev/maskrom#Enable_maskrom"><code>maskrom mode</code></a>, then execute the following command (only need to be done once before using microSD card for boot media):

 ```
 # Install necessary host packages